cnellington/cnellington.github.io/_projects/contextualized.md

 A statistical machine learning toolbox for estimating models, distributions, and functions with context-specific parameters.

-Take a look at the [main demo](https://github.com/cnellington/Contextualized/blob/main/demos/main_demo.ipynb) for a complete overview with code, or the [easy demo](https://github.com/cnellington/Contextualized/blob/main/demos/Easy-demo/easy_demo.ipynb) for a quickstart with sklearn-style wrappers!
+Check out our latest release [here](https://github.com/cnellington/contextualized).
+To learn more, take a look at the [main demo](https://github.com/cnellington/Contextualized/blob/main/demos/main_demo.ipynb) for a complete overview with code, or the [easy demo](https://github.com/cnellington/Contextualized/blob/main/demos/Easy-demo/easy_demo.ipynb) for a quickstart with sklearn-style wrappers!

 Implemented by [Caleb Ellington](https://calebellington.com/) (CMU) and [Ben Lengerich](http://web.mit.edu/~blengeri/www/index.shtml) (MIT).